Superabelian logics: Funding

 All authors were partly supported by European Union's Marie Sklodowska--Curie grant no.\ 101007627 (MOSAIC project).
-The first two authors (Cintula and Jankovec) were also supported by RVO 67985807 and the Czech Science Foundation grant GA22-01137S.
+The first two authors (Cintula and Jankovec) were also supported by a grant from the Programme Johannes Amos Comenius under the Ministry of Education, Youth and Sports of the Czech Republic, CZ.02.01.01/00/23\_025/0008711.
+Finally, the second author (Jankovec) was also supported by the project SVV-2025-260837.